 What other checks will be done for car finance?

-Other than a full credit check, the finance company will need other information and documentation from you before they go ahead and accept your application.
+Aside a full credit check, the finance company will need other information and documentation from you before they go ahead and accept your application.

 Obviously, you’ll need to let them know the car you want to purchase along with your deposit amount, monthly payments you can afford to make and over what term you would like the finance agreement to run.